jjnether/obsidian_backup/_Misc/Beyond Skyrim/Creation Kit/Quest Design/13 Story Manager.md

 Note that we now have the option of running this condition on "Event Data: Killer" -- this is a crucial concept.
 Each kind of story manager event defines its own set of event data that we can test with conditions.
 We're checking that the player is the one doing the killing, and that he is currently wielding the Ebony Blade.

 There is so much data getting pumped through this system that it would be folly to try and explain it all here.
-You can explore the various events and their data in the [[|story manager documentation]].
+You can explore the various events and their data in the [[Story Manager|story manager documentation]].

 The important idea here is that this node has a quest attached to it -- if the node passes, the quest will be started.
 Note that not just any quest can be put into the story manager; it has to be specifically defined in its Quest Data tab as responding to an event.